If you find yourself having trouble making decisions, satisficing can help you save time, reduce anxiety, and solve whatever problem is at hand.

 You might have never heard of satisficing before, but it’s certainly no secret.
 You’ve probably been through this process before without having a name for it!

 What Is Satisficing?

 Satisficing is the process of choosing a solution because it’s satisfactory, not because it will bring about optimal results.
 The term is a combination of “satisfactory” and “sufficing.”
-It was first introduced to decision-making theories in 1956 by an economist and psychologist named Herbert Simon.
-Simon is also the psychologist behind the theory of bounded rationality.
+It was first introduced in 1956 by an economist and psychologist named Herbert Simon, the psychologist behind the theory of bounded rationality.

 The theory of bounded rationality suggests that humans are more likely to make decisions based on the time constraints they have and the information they already have (or can easily access.)
 Although you may make a better decision by collecting all of the information and weighing all of the pros and cons, we don’t always have these luxuries.
 When we don’t have all of the time, money, and knowledge to make the absolute “best” decision, we often satisfice or find a solution “that will do.”

 Examples of Satisficing

 Satisficing isn't a huge, life-or-death problem, but it doesn't always lead to the "best" decisions.
 As you'll see in the following examples, the person who is satisficing will not be hurt by their decision, but they might be missing out on the potential to do something better for themselves.

 Let’s say you’re on a road trip and you get really hungry.
 It’s been a long day.
 You’re exhausted.
 And you don’t have a lot of cash (or time) to spare.
 The idea of going home, firing up the oven, and making food sounds tiring.
 You decide to pull over to the closest gas station and find a sandwich, chips, and drinks.
 It costs less than $15, and within a few minutes, you’re back on the road without any hunger pangs.